VSPlot — Data preview & charts inside VS Code

 - Dual-axis & aggregation: Plot metrics on primary and secondary Y axes, aggregate categorical data (sum, count, avg, min, max), and switch between linear/time scales.

-- Zoom & navigate: Scroll-wheel zoom, drag zoom (with fallback for trackpads), and quick reset controls are always visible.
+- Zoom & navigate: Scroll-wheel zoom, drag zoom without modifier keys (plus a fallback drag box), arrow-key panning for both axes, and a quick ↺ reset button that reapplies the current configuration.

 - Stateful experience: VSPlot remembers the last configuration per file and exposes hidden